History of rail transport in Great Britain 1948–1994: The 1950s: Modernisation

 By the start of the 1950s, British Railways were making a working profit, albeit a small one.
 However, Britain had fallen well behind the rest of Europe in terms of dieselisation and electrification of its railways.
 There were political as well as practical reasons behind the resistance to dieselisation in particular: the Labour Government of Clement Attlee did not want to significantly reduce the demand for domestically produced coal in favour of imported oil, thus both affecting the balance of payments and potentially causing unemployment.
 Robin Riddles, who was effectively the British Railways' Chief Mechanical Engineer, disagreed with the dieselisation programme, arguing that it would be too expensive to import oil given the large amounts of domestically available coal.
 He continued to order steam locomotives on a large scale and from 1948 to 1953, 1,487 steam locomotives were built.

 Although the initial focus was on repairing and renewing, some pre-war capital investment schemes that had stopped upon the outbreak of hostilities were restarted, for example the Manchester–Sheffield–Wath electrification over the Woodhead route and the Great Eastern suburban electrification.

-The new BR regions, formed largely around the management structures of the old "Big Four" companies, remained autonomous in terms both of organisation and production of locomotives and rolling stock, mostly continuing with pre-war designs – indeed, some designs were even older: the workhorse LNER Class J17 was designed in 1898.
+The new BR regions, formed largely around the management structures of the old "Big Four" companies, remained autonomous in terms both of organisation and production of locomotives and rolling stock, mostly continuing with pre-war designs – indeed, some designs were even older: the workhorse NER Class E1 was designed in 1898.
 As a whole, the equipment of the new British Railways was outdated, often unreliable, and mostly in urgent need of a refurbishment.
 Only the Southern Region with its large electrified suburban network in South London inherited from the Southern Railway operated a significant number of non-steam-powered trains.

 In 1951, the British Transport Commission approved a new series of standard locomotives and coaches incorporating design features primarily from the London, Midland & Scottish Railway but also the other pre-nationalisation companies.
 These standard designs were designed to be long-lasting but in the event few served to their full potential before being withdrawn during the 1960s.

 By the middle of the decade, however, it was clear that British Railways were in trouble, particularly in the freight haulage business to which they were losing ground to road and air traffic (the latter thanks to a postwar glut of available transport aircraft).
 The government ordered a review.